 - Water heating—The gov website indicates that “water heating accounts for about 18 percent of your home’s energy use.”
 So, it makes sense to reduce hot water use and replace poor-performing faucets, toilets, and water heater with water-saving, energy-efficient equipment.

-- Windows, doors, skylights and solar tubes—With the many features available for windows, doors, skylights and solar tubes today, you can greatly improve the energy-efficiency and performance of these components but also bring more natural light to your family room or reading nook for kids.
+- Windows, doors, skylights and solar tubes—With the many features available for windows, doors, skylights and solar tubes today, you can not only greatly improve the energy-efficiency and performance of these components but also bring more natural light to your family room or reading nook for kids.
 By utilizing the proper window selection and installation techniques, you can reduce heating, cooling and lighting costs.
 Check the efficiency of your current windows, doors, skylights and solar tubes with this Energy Performance Guide.

 - Renewable energy systems—Generating electricity through renewable energy sources such as solar electric, wind electric, microhydropower, and hybrid electric (solar and wind) can help you gain energy independence while helping the environment.
 To better understand your options, consult the Renewable Energy Guide from Energy.gov.